jruizvar/jet-clustering/README.md

 # Jet clustering with [scikit-learn](http://scikit-learn.org)

--   Instruction to setup the working area and produce the csvFiles
+Instructions to setup the working area in **lxplus** in order to generate the csvFiles:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 cmsrel CMSSW_8_0_26_patch1